-- the Complainant wishes to withdraw or does not submit the formal complaint, - the Respondent is no longer enrolled at or employed by University, or - the specific circumstances prevent the University from gathering sufficient evidence to investigate or make a determination toward the allegations; or - Does not follow the process or protocols established in this Title IX policy.
+- the Complainant wishes to withdraw or does not submit the formal complaint, - the Respondent is no longer enrolled at or employed by UP. or - the specific circumstances prevent UP from gathering sufficient evidence to investigate or make a determination toward the allegations; or - Does not follow the process or protocols established in this Title IX policy.